 Limb pain may affect all or part of an extremity (for joint pain, see Symptoms of Joint Disorders).
 Pain may be constant or intermittent, and unrelated to motion or precipitated by it.
 Accompanying symptoms and signs often suggest a source.

 Musculoskeletal injuries and overuse are the most common causes of pain in a limb but are readily apparent by history.
 This discussion covers extra-articular limb pain unrelated to injury or strain.
 Pain that is in only one or more joints is discussed elsewhere (see Symptoms of Joint Disorders).
-There are many causes (see Table 9: Symptoms of Cardiovascular Disorders: Some Causes of Nontraumatic Limb Pain) but the most common are the following:
+There are many causes (see see Some Causes of Nontraumatic Limb Pain) but the most common are the following:

 Uncommon but serious causes that require immediate diagnosis and treatment include

 It is important to exclude acute arterial occlusion.

 History of present illness should address the duration, intensity, location, quality, and temporal pattern of pain.
 Recent injury, excessive and/or unusual use, and factors that worsen pain (eg, limb movement, walking) and relieve pain (eg, rest, certain positions) should be noted.
 Any associated neurologic symptoms (eg, numbness, paresthesias) should be identified.

 Review of systems should seek symptoms of possible causes, including back or neck pain (radiculopathy), fever (infections such as osteomyelitis, cellulitis, or deep soft tissue infection), dyspnea (DVT with pulmonary embolism, MI), and chest pain or sweating (cardiac ischemia).